-Let’s dive right in.
+Let’s dive in.

-1. What is Pre Approval?
+What is Pre Approval?

 A pre-approval is an indication from a lender that they are willing to approve your loan when you find the right property.
-It is also known as a conditional approval, indicative approval, approval in principle or home seeker, depending on the bank you use.
+It is also known as conditional approval, indicative approval, approval in principle or home seeker, depending on the bank you use.